mslevin/Sieve/README.md

 It segfaults for me when I try numbers near a billion- probably just because calculating primes below a billion would take +3GB just to hold the data (stored as longs).

 This program isn't super fast, but I love the algorithm.

+More info on the Sieve of Eratosthenes at [its Wikipedia page.](http://en.wikipedia.org/wiki/Sieve_of_Eratosthenes)